Better Care at Lower Costs

 - You will probably spend a lot more time there than you would at a walk-in clinic or doctor's office.

 - You will get care from a doctor who has probably never seen you before.
-It's always best to get as much of your care as you can from a doctor who knows and understands you.
+It can be helpful to get care from a doctor who knows and understands you and your medical history.

 Go to the ER if you think you are having a medical emergency.
 That's what the ER is for.
 Otherwise, call your doctor's office first, or go to a walk-in clinic.
 It will save you money and time.

 There are few clear rules about what is an emergency and what isn't.
-Most doctors would agree on a short list of problems that should always be treated as emergencies— heart attack symptoms, not being able to breathe, severe and uncontrolled bleeding, stroke symptoms, and a few others.
+Most doctors would agree on a short list of problems that should always be treated as emergencies.
+This includes heart attack symptoms, not being able to breathe, severe and uncontrolled bleeding, stroke symptoms, severe pain, and a few others.

 Most health problems are not emergencies.
 You may want to take care of the problem right away because you feel sick or uncomfortable, but nothing bad is going to happen to you if you wait a bit.
 Then again, you don't always know that for sure.
 Some problems that seem minor can become serious if you ignore them.
 And it may be even harder to know what to do when a child is sick.